AbsoluteStratos/ChristmasInDirtmouth/ReadMe.md

 - [Satchel](https://github.com/PrashantMohta/Satchel/)

 > [!WARNING]
-> This mod is presently not compatable with the following known mods:
+> This mod is presently not fully compatable with the following known mods:
->  - HKVolcalize due to how this mod handles NPC dialog
+>  - `HKVocalize` due to how this mod handles NPC dialog, core functions still work however
->  - HKMirror (and all mods that depend on it) due to Satchel custom Diaglog use

 ## Support